jpillora/xdomain/README.md

 A: You shouldn't:

 * IE uses a different API (XDomainRequest) for CORS, XDomain normalizes this silliness.
-* On RESTful JSON API server, CORS will send a preflight OPTIONS request on every request except GET, generating superfluous traffic.
+* On RESTful JSON API server, CORS will send a preflight OPTIONS request on all requests except for GET and HEAD, generating superfluous traffic.
 * Not everyone can change the HTTP headers on the server, but most people can drop in a `proxy.html` file.
 * Google also uses iframes as postMessage proxies instead of CORS in it's Google API JS SDK: